Tech-Chuks/aws-lambda-api-dump/README.md

  AWS Lambda → API → S3 pipeline
-# 👋 Hi, I’m Chukwuemeka (Tech-Chuks)
+#  Hi, I’m Chukwuemeka (Tech-Chuks)

 🎯 ** Cloud & DevOps Engineer | Graduate Student in Computer Information Systems**

-I’m building hands-on projects in **AWS, Terraform, CI/CD, and Networking** to launch my career in Cloud/DevOps engineering.
+This a hands-on projects in **AWS, Terraform, CI/CD, and Networking** to launch my career in Cloud/DevOps engineering.
 My focus is on **real-world infrastructure design** and showcasing projects that recruiters and hiring managers can trust.

 ---